 Based on studies of how kirschsteinite-lamellae profiles relate to cooling rates, as well as results of crystallization experiments, the burial depth of the angrites as they were rapidly crystallized in a thin lava flow is inferred to have been within 1 m of the surface.

-Kurat et al. (2004) and Varela et al. (2005) have conducted extensive studies of D'Orbigny and other angrites in which they utilized mutiple sources of data (e.g., structural, textural, chemical, and redox evidence).
+Kurat et al. (2004) and Varela et al. (2005) have conducted extensive studies of D'Orbigny and other angrites in which they utilized multiple sources of data (e.g., structural, textural, chemical, and redox evidence).
 They concluded that the angrites are most consistent with a non-igneous origin from refractory solar nebula condensates having chondritic abundancesbasically an asteroid-sized version of a CAIwhich record unusual circumstances (e.g., changing redox conditions) in the early history of the solar system.

 Trace and major element compositions and textures of D'Orbigny and Sah 99555 are almost identical (Nyquist et al., 2003; Floss et al., 2003), suggesting a possible genetic relationship (i.e., same parent body).
 In addition, Asuka 881371 and LEW 87051 have trace element trends similar to D'Orbigny and Sah 99555, suggesting that they may all share a common origin, or at least experienced similar petrologic histories.
 Trace element trends for LEW 86010 and AdoR are significantly different from each other and from all other angrites, and they represent distinct lithological sources.

-It was inferred by Nyquist and Bogard (2003) that since D'Orbigny was spectroscopically similar to these two asteroids, both located between ~2.8 and 2.9 AU, it was also probable that the angrite parent body formed in this same region.
+Spectral data from studies of these new angrites, especially D'Orbigny, have yielded two possible spectral analogs among main-belt asteroids: the A-type 289 Nenetta and the Sr-type 3819 Robinson.
+Both asteroids exhibit the strong spectral reddening characteristic of the Al,Tidiopside-hedenbergite component of angrites.
+However, important differences existthe spectra of 289 Nenetta and 3819 Robinson contain distinct olivine bands which are absent in that of D'Orbigny, and the spectra of 3819 Robinson matches that of D'Orbigny in the visible but not in the near-infrared.
+It was inferred by Nyquist and Bogard (2003) that because D'Orbigny was spectroscopically similar to these two asteroids, both located between ~2.8 and 2.9 AU, it was also probable that the angrite parent body formed in this same region.
 They argued that asteroids at this heliocentric distance accreted too slowly to permit the accumulation of enough radiogenic 26Al to cause global melting and differentiation before attaining a diameter greater than ~200 km; i.e., a body larger than ~200 km in diameter would not have produced enough radiogenic heat to melt and differentiate an object of this size.
-By this line of reasoning, it may be concluded that the differentiated angrite PB was either not as large as 200 km in diameter, or that it formed at a smaller heliocentric distance than ~2.8 AU.
+By this line of reasoning, it could be concluded that the differentiated angrite PB was either not as large as 200 km in diameter, or that it formed at a smaller heliocentric distance than ~2.8 AU.

 Without regard to heliocentric distance, Sanders and Scott (2007) argued that any body that accreted to a diameter >60 km (i.e., large enough to minimize heat loss from the surface through conduction) within ~2 m.y. of CAI formation (the oldest objects in the Solar System, dating to 4.567 b.y. ago) as the angrites did, must contain enough 26Al to produce global melting and differentiation.
 In contrast, Senshu and Matsui (2007) reasoned that accretion to a diameter of only ~14 km occurring within 2 m.y. of CAI formation was all that was required for global differentiation to occur, while accretion to a diameter of 40160 km within 1.5 m.y. after CAI formation was cited by Hevey and Sanders (2006) and Sanders and Taylor (2005) as the minimums.
 Sanders and Scott (2011) later revised that to suggest radiogenic melting proceeded in bodies >20 km in diameter when accreted within 1.5 m.y. after CAI formation, while bodies accreting later than 1.5 m.y. after CAIs were heated but not melted.
 Furthermore, they found that bodies which accreted later than 2.2 m.y. would not have melted at all.
-Be that as it may, it can still be represented that at large heliocentric distances (>~2.8 AU), accretion would proceed too slowly for sufficient 26Al to accumulate and initiate global melting prior to a body growing too large (~200 km diameter) for melting to be possible (Nyquist and Bogard, 2003).
+Nevertheless, it can still be represented that at large heliocentric distances (>~2.8 AU), accretion would proceed too slowly for sufficient 26Al to accumulate and initiate global melting prior to a body growing too large (~200 km diameter) for melting to be possible (Nyquist and Bogard, 2003).